ABVenu/salcurriculum/S09/checkPointQuestions/02Scene1.1.md

-**Scene 1.1 - Intro to driver softwares**
+**Scene 1.1 - ER Diagrams**

-### **1. Why do we use an ORM like Sequelize instead of raw SQL queries?**
+### **1. Why is creating an ER diagram important before designing a database?**

-A) It abstracts database operations and makes query writing easier
+A) It improves the speed of query execution
-B) It eliminates the need for a database
-C) It replaces the need for database indexing
+B) It helps to clearly plan and organize the structure and relationships of data
+C) It automatically generates server-side code
-D) It makes the database schema disappear
+D) It ensures the database will never need updates

-**Answer:** A) It abstracts database operations and makes query writing easier

-### **2. Which of the following is the default database driver used with Mongoose in Node.js?**

-A) Sequelize
-B) MySQL2
-C) MongoDB Native Driver
-D) PostgreSQL Client

-**Answer:** C) MongoDB Native Driver

-### **3. What is the key difference between an ORM and an ODM?**

-A) ORM is used for relational databases, while ODM is used for NoSQL databases
-B) ORM works only in Node.js, while ODM works in all programming languages
-C) ODM is used for SQL databases, while ORM is used for NoSQL databases
-D) ORM is used for front-end applications, while ODM is for backend applications

-**Answer:** A) ORM is used for relational databases, while ODM is used for NoSQL databases
+**Answer:** B) It helps to clearly plan and organize the structure and relationships of data